 How much does your business stand to gain from using customer retention analytics?

-Effective retention takes more than just using your intuition to determine what will keep customers satisfied.
+Effective retention takes more than just using your intuition to determine what will keep your loyal customers satisfied.
 In this guide, we’ll provide step-by-step processes to generate hard, actionable data and clear strategies for making the most of your relationship with your customers.

 - There are two kinds of customer retention analytics: periodic and retrospective.